EdenTartakovsky/sqe-hw3/README.md

 This is a repository for assignment 3 of the Software Quality Engineering course at the [Ben-Gurion University](https://in.bgu.ac.il/), Israel.

 ## Assignment Description
-In this assignment, we tested an open-source software called [$$*TODO* software name$$](https://address-of-the-project.com).
+In this assignment, we tested an open-source software called opencart (https://www.opencart.com/).

-$$*TODO* Add some general description about the software$$
+OpenCart is an online store management system.
+It is PHP-based, using a MySQL database and HTML components.
+Support is provided for different languages and currencies.
+It is freely available under the GNU General Public License

 ## Installation
-$$*TODO* Write instructions on how to install the software and prepare the testing environment$$
+We installed a server called xampp.
+We installed the openCart program.

 ## What we tested
-$$*TODO* Add a description of the module and the user stories that you chose to test.
-For example, in the case of the Moodle example, you can write something like this:

-We tested the quiz module that allows for creating and taking quizzes.
-We chose to test the following user stories:

-*User story:* A teacher adds a new quiz to the course with two yes/no questions

-*Preconditions:* There is a course with a teacher
+We tested buying a product from the store and deleting a product from the store.

+*User story:* An unregistered user buys a product

+*Preconditions:* The product is available and in stock.

-*Expected outcome:* The quiz is added to the course.
+*Expected outcome:* The purchase was made successfully

-*User story:* A students attempts a quiz and answers correctly.
+*User story:* An admin deletes a product.

-*Preconditions:* There is a course with a quiz with two yes/no questions and the quiz grade is calculated automatically and the grade is visible to the students upon submission.
+*Preconditions:*  The product is available and in stock.

-*Expected outcome:* The student receives 100.
+*Expected outcome:* The deletion was made successfully
 $$

 ## How we tested